-U.S. Representative Suzanne Bonamici—whose Congressional district stretches from the west side of Portland all the way to the Oregon coast—spoke with Education Northwest staff on April 25, delivering a message on not only the importance of improving public education but also in using education research to support decision making and policy.
+U.S. Representative Suzanne Bonamici—whose Congressional district stretches from the west side of Portland all the way to the Oregon coast—spoke with Education Northwest staff, delivering a message on not only the importance of improving public education but also in using education research to support decision making and policy.

 “We really know a lot about what’s critical for the success of schools," she said.
 "It’s good people, their dedication, and what they do, and it’s all made better with research and implementation of proven practices.”

 Bonamici said that a passion for education is what led her to a career in public service.
 A product of Oregon’s public school system, she left a career as a lawyer to do volunteer work in the Beaverton-area schools that her children attended.
 After getting elected to the Oregon state senate and serving on the education committee, she realized that she couldn’t create as much positive change as she would have liked due to policy driven at the federal level.
 She has now served in the U.S. House of Representatives for four years and is a member of the Committee on Education and the Workforce and a conference committee that negotiated the new Every Student Succeeds Act (ESSA).